-KEYS COVE II COMMUNITY DEVELOPMENT DISTRICT MIAMI-DADE COUNTY, FLORIDA RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2022
+KEYS COVE II COMMUNITY DEVELOPMENT DISTRICT MIAMI-DADE COUNTY, FLORIDA RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2024

-Net change in fund balances - total governmental funds \$ (242,776) Amounts reported for governmental activities in the statement of activities are different because: Depreciation on capital assets is not recongnized in the governmental fund financial statement but is reported as an expense in the statement of activities.
+Net change in fund balances - total governmental funds \$ (255,028) Amounts reported for governmental activities in the statement of activities are different because: Depreciation on capital assets is not recongnized in the governmental fund financial statement but is reported as an expense in the statement of activities.
 (245,958) Repayment of long-term liabilities are reported as expenditures in the governmental fund statement but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
-3,510,000 Bond proceeds are other financing sources in the governmental fund statements, while the amount is eliminated and sbown as long-term debt on the government wide financial statements.
-(3,264,000) The change in accrued interest on long-term liabilities between the current and prior fiscal year is recorded in the statement of activities but not in the fund financial statements.
-34,498 Change in net position of governmental activities \$ (208,236)
+187,000 The change in accrued interest on long-term liabilities between the current and prior fiscal year is recorded in the statement of activities but not in the fund financial statements.
+2,828 Change in net position of governmental activities \$ (311,158)